digst/cloud/guide.md

 Can we lave runde store bullets til steps.
 Måske to niveauer.
 Måske passe med DevOps Cycle...

-1. Installer Docker
-2. Find a git repository to place your code in.
+- Find a git repository to place your code in.
 Lets use github, because we  move it later.
-2. Write some code
+- Write some code
  <code>ForTheBirds.go</code>